Whether you're launching your nursing career or continuing your education, we offer you a path to achieve your educational goals.

 - Scores remain current for five years after the exam is taken

-- After all general education coursework is in place, either through transfer or by taking classes at Chemeketa, and after an applicant has successfully completed the Kaplan Nursing Transition exam, they will need to meet with the Dean of Health Sciences 503.399.5058 to review their request to be placed on a waitlist for NUR206 during fall term at the RN level of the program
+- After all general education coursework is in place, either through transfer or by taking classes at Chemeketa, and an applicant has successfully completed the Kaplan Nursing Transition exam, scores will be average to determine placement on the waitlist.

-- This offer of admission will be based upon space available
+- Offer of admission will be based upon space available

 - This is determined in large part by the number of students moving directly from the first year into the second year of the program